-2.1 European Recognition of ITSEC/CC - Certificates (SOGIS-MRA)
+2.1.
+European Recognition of ITSEC/CC - Certificates (SOGIS-MRA)

 The SOGIS-Mutual Recognition Agreement (SOGIS-MRA) Version 3 became effective in April 2010.
-It defines the recognition of certificates for IT-Products at a basic recognition level and in addition at higher recognition levels for IT-Products related to certain technical domains only.
+It defines the recognition of certificates for IT-Products at a basic recognition level and, in addition, at higher recognition levels for IT-Products related to certain SOGIS Technical Domains only.